Browse by Medical Category

 Research at Mass General

-Dr. Jacobs’s research interests emphasize psychosocial adaptation to cancer diagnosis and treatment, and evidence-based interventions to improve physical and emotional outcomes and symptom management for patients with cancer and cancer survivors.
+Dr. Jacobs’s research interests emphasize coping with cancer diagnosis and treatment, and evidence-based interventions to improve physical and emotional outcomes and symptom management for patients with cancer, cancer survivors, and cancer caregivers.
 She is also interested in stress-related physiological processes (e.g., immunologic, neuroendocrine, inflammation, and gene expression).
 Dr. Jacobs has presented her research findings related to mood, stress, and biopsychosocial processes in cancer at national and international scientific meetings.
 She has also published these findings in peer-reviewed journals and has co-authored book chapters in cancer, coping, and pain management.

 Bouchard LC, Antoni MH, Blomberg BB, Stagl JM, Gudenkauf LM, Jutagir DR, Diaz A, Lechner S, Glück S, Derhagopian RP, Carver CS.
 Postsurgical Depressive Symptoms and Proinflammatory Cytokine Elevations in Women Undergoing Primary Treatment for Breast Cancer.
 Psychosom Med.
 2015 Nov 13.
 [Epub ahead of print]

 Stagl JM, Lechner SC, Carver CS, Bouchard LC, Gudenkauf LM, Jutagir DR, Diaz A, Yu Q, Blomberg BB, Ironson G, Glück S, Antoni MH.
 A randomized controlled trial of cognitive-behavioral stress management in breast cancer: survival and recurrence at 11-year follow-up.
 Breast Cancer Res Treat.
 2015 Nov;154(2):319-28.